trollinq/no-namer-unblocker/README.md

 **ITS NODEJS NOT HTML**
 **WHEN STARTING UP TRY TO USE INDEX.MJS AND NOT INDEX.JS!
 INDEX.JS IS ONLY THERE IF YOU ARE FORCED TO RUN INDEX.JS!**

+this fucking read me md is so retarded

 unoptimized and shit proxy which uses <a href="https://github.com/nfriedly/node-unblocker">node-unblocker</a> (barely works/laggy on school networks?/slow?) and ultra violet (secure?/very laggy/slow) gets the job done but unrecommended if you are actively trying to hide your history/unblock your shit.